CameronWD/Restful-Motoracing-API/README.md

    ```
    ```
    GRANT ALL PRIVILEGES ON DATABASE racingapi TO yourusername;
-5. You have now created a user for the racingapi database.
-Now open another tab in your terminal and create the virtual environment before installing dependencies.
+5. After creating a user for the racingapi database, open another terminal tab and create the virtual environment before installing dependencies.
     ```
     python3 -m venv .venv
     ```